 One of my favorite ways to add to furniture is typography.
 One piece in particular is close to my heart.
 When I found this thrifted cedar chest, I knew it was the perfect candidate for some hand work.
 Makeover HERE.

 My vision for this piece was a functional storage unit that would suit anyone who loved to pine away their days or evenings sitting with thread or yarn in their hand.
 I, for one, love to do handwork (crochet, embroider, hand sew) while I sit with my family.
 It is my therapy, of sorts.
-Because I like to sit wherever, I wanted it to be mobile too.
+I like sitting wherever, I wanted it to be mobile too.

 First order of business, add casters.
 Easy to do since this had an open bottom with a solid wood skirt.
 I cut a piece of cabinet plywood and used my Kreg Jig to make pocket screw holes to attach it to inside of the skirt.